stfc/PSyclone/doc/developer_guide/developers.rst

 KernelSchedule
 ---------------

-The KernelSchedule is a PSyIR node that represents a kernel subroutine.
-It extends the `psyclone.psyGen.Schedule` functionality with a Symbol Table (`psyclone.psyGen.SymbolTable`) that keeps a record of the Symbols (`psyclone.psyGen.Symbol`) used in the kernel scope.
-A Symbol is defined as:
+The `KernelSchedule` is a PSyIR node that represents a kernel subroutine.
+It extends the `psyclone.psyGen.Schedule` functionality with a Symbol Table (`psyclone.psyGen.SymbolTable`) that keeps a record of the symbols (`psyclone.psyGen.Symbol`) used in the kernel scope.
+A `Symbol` is defined as:

 .. autoclass:: psyclone.psyGen.Symbol
     :members: